locphan87/react-native-architecture/README.md

 * Organize your files around product features, not roles.
 Also, place your test files next to their implementation.
 > Why?
 Instead of a long list of files, you will create small modules that encapsulate one responsibility including its test and so on.
 It gets much easier to navigate through and things can be found at a glance.
-* Put your additional test files to a separate test folder to avoid confusion.
 * A separate directory for each component, module, higher order component,...
 > Why?
 It's easier to extend and organize files.
 Make a change on a component won't affect to the structure of its parent directory